This article explains how to use the GAP Guardian app for iOS and Android.

 If you don't have data connectivity, you may be prompted to attempt a check-in via an SMS message.

 If your app is configured to request an annotation when performing a check-in, you will be prompted to enter some text before completing the check-in.
 When complete, tap the "Check In" button.
 You need not enter any text if you do not want to.
 You can turn check-in annotations on or off via the "Settings" screen.

-To stop Monitor Me, tap the "Monitor Me" button.
+To stop Monitor Me, tap the "Monitor Me" button and then tap "Yes" at the warning prompt.
 The edge of the button will rotate whilst Monitor Me is stopping, after which point the button stop pulsating.
 The banner will also temporarily display a notification to that effect.

 In addition to Monitor Me, your administrator can create Check-In Schedules, requiring you to check in at predefined intervals or certain times of the day.
 These are assigned remotely to your device via the Portal by your administrator.

-To enable your assigned Check-In Schedule, tap "Settings" then "Check-In Schedule" and then flick the "Check-in schedule enabled" option to "on".
+To enable your assigned Check-In Schedule, tap "Settings" then "Check-In Schedule" and then flick the "Enable Check-In Schedule" option to "on".
 The details of your assigned schedule will be displayed.